Volunteering in Togo with Projects Abroad

 Work alongside local staff on worthwhile projects that aim to address and resolve concerns such as children’s rights, child trafficking, women’s rights, prison conditions and police accountability.

-Based in the vibrant city of Lomé, choose to work with a newspaper, radio or television station to raise awareness about different regional and international issues.
+Based in the vibrant city of Lomé, choose to work with a newspaper or television station to raise awareness about different regional and international issues.

 Taking your Dentistry Elective in a developing country like Togo is sure to be an eye-opening experience.
 All students will be placed at a big public hospital in Lomé.